 Imagine the heartache a parent may feel getting a doctor’s report that their child is autistic.
-Autism and autism spectrum disorder (ASD) are general terms for a group of complex disorders of brain development, characterized in varying degrees by social interaction difficulties, verbal and nonverbal communication and repetitive behaviors.
+Autism or autism spectrum disorder (ASD) are general terms for a group of complex disorders of brain development, characterized in varying degrees by social interaction difficulties, verbal and nonverbal communication and repetitive behaviors.
 Although unproven, some believe there is a link between childhood vaccines and autism.
 The following five celebrities may not claim to be anti-vaccine but they do reveal noted changes in their child’s behavior after receiving a vaccination.

 1. Holly Robinson Peete – In a revealing interview with PEOPLE, Holly Robinson Peete shared her painful story about the day she discovered a distinct change in her son Rodney Peete Jr.s’ behavior, “He and his (twin) sister were hitting all their developmental milestones on time.
 He was sweet, had a great disposition and was always giving kisses and saying his few words.
 I will never forget that because one day he stopped.
 He went from saying, ‘cow, cow’ to nothing.
 Silence.
 Indifference.
 That change happened when he was about 2 1/2, very soon after he had received his inoculations for measles, mumps, and rubella.
 I noticed he ceased making eye contact and responding to his name without loud repetitive shouts.
 ‘RJ, RJ, RJ!’ we would scream helplessly.”
 The actress, along with her husband, retired NFL star Rodney Peete, run The HollyRod Foundation, an organization dedicated to providing compassionate care to those living with autism and Parkinson’s disease.